Disheartened

 After two voicemails from me, being confused and a touch irate, I got a call back from a manager, Tammy Olivas.
 I expressed my frustrations and made apologies for the premise of my tone.

-I asked what was going wrong, and how I could them.
+I asked what was going wrong, and how I could help them.
 I asked if they would hire me to liaise with local businesses.

 Tammy said they couldn’t.
 Why?
 Because the county had fired all of her staff but one.